kitao/pyxel/README.md

 ### Run Pyxel Application

-A created Python script can be executed using the `python` command:
+A created script can be executed using the `python` command:

 ```sh
 python PYTHON_SCRIPT_FILE